Title IX Frequently Asked Questions for Students

 Retaliation refers to acts or attempts to seek retribution against a Complainant, Respondent, Witness, or any individual or groups of individuals involved in or after participation in the investigation and/or resolution of an allegation of sexual misconduct.
 Retaliation can be committed by any individual or group of individuals, not just by a Respondent or Complainant.
 Retaliation can take many forms, including continued abuse or violence, other forms of harassment, slander, or libel.
 Retaliation is prohibited at Grinnell College.

-Retaliation is not: talking to a confidential resource, seeking help from an adviser, requesting accommodations, discussing your experience privately with close friends, etc. The College’s retaliation policy applies to Respondents, Complainants, witnesses, and third parties.
+Retaliation is not: talking to a confidential resource, seeking help from an adviser, requesting accommodations, discussing your experience ]with close friends, family, etc. The College’s retaliation policy applies to Respondents, Complainants, witnesses, and third parties.

 For more information on retaliation, see the handout Retaliation At-a-Glance.